Navigating Group Home Requirements in California for Future Owners

 Physical Location and Building Requirements

-The location and physical building design of your group home play a pivotal role in meeting California’s compliance standards.
-Below are some key considerations:
+The location and physical design of your group home play a pivotal role in meeting California’s compliance standards.
+Key considerations include:

 Zoning Regulations

-2. Bathrooms must meet privacy and accessibility requirements, especially for homes serving individuals with disabilities.
+• Bathrooms must meet privacy and accessibility requirements.

 Accessibility for Special Needs